Yellow Mushrooms: Causes and Solutions

 How to Identify Yellow Mushrooms

-Leucocoprinus birnbaumii mushrooms are easy to identify due to their bright yellow color, conical or egg-shaped scaly caps, and bright yellow inner flesh.
+Yellow mushrooms (Leucocoprinus birnbaumii) growing in houseplant soil are easy to identify due to their bright yellow color, conical or egg-shaped scaly caps, and vibrant yellow inner flesh.
 These yellow mushrooms are typically the only ones you’ll find in your houseplant soil.
-Under the rounded caps are tightly growing sulfur-yellow gills that don’t attach to the stems.
+Under the rounded caps are closely spaced sulfur-yellow gills that do not attach to the stems.

 Yellow houseplant mushrooms have a bulbous bell-shaped lemon-yellow cap that tends to flatten with age.
 The caps can grow 0.78” to 3” (2 – 7.5 cm) wide and sit on stems 1” to 3.5” (2.5 – 9 cm) tall.
 In time, the brightly-colored lemon gills may darken to a brown color.